psevestre/openid-fapi/cds-spec-analysis/README.md

 - Unknown race conditions and/or security vulnerabilities may be introduced due to lack of international adoption, diverse testing and deployment.
 OpenID Connect is now over 5 years old and has 100s (possibly 1000s) of implementations worldwide.
 Within software development this is commonly referred to as [Linus's Law](https://en.wikipedia.org/wiki/Linus%27s_Law) whereby *"given enough eyeballs, all bugs are shallow"*
 - [Interoperability](https://en.wikipedia.org/wiki/Interoperability) between implementations will, potentially significantly, be impacted.
 The result of this lack of interoperability has significant flow on effects with respect to software vendor diversity and competition
 - [Existing certification processes](https://openid.net/certification/faq/) will be non-functional requiring a separate certification process to be established and maintained by the creating entity

+## Summary of Observations

+The CDS makes a number of changes to globally adopted specifications.
+In addition observations which may compromise the overall security of the ecosystem are also summarised.

 #### Consumer Data Standards